sphinxteam/tramp/README.md

 An illustration of TRAMP on real data-set (MNIST, Fashion-MNIST) for simple inverse problems tasks (inpainting and denoising) is available in [this repo](https://github.com/benjaminaubin/tramp_demo_vae).

+Codes corresponding to the examples presented in the above mentioned paper can be found in the [tramp_examples](https://github.com/benjaminaubin/tramp_examples) repo.

 ## Acknowledgments

 Both the SPHINX team and the SMILE team acknowledges funding from: